 Have you been charged with Intoxication Assault?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

-There are several elements of Intoxication Assault that the state must prove in order to obtain a conviction.
-Among the most difficult are: whether you were intoxicated under Section 49.01 of the Texas Penal Code, whether your intoxication was the cause of the injury and whether you were the person operating the vehicle.
-It can be difficult to know whether your actions could result in an Intoxication Assault conviction, so it is important to be represented by an attorney who understands all the factors involved in an Intoxication Assault charge.
+The state must prove several elements of the Intoxication Assault law in order to obtain a conviction.
+Among the most frequently contested are: whether you were intoxicated under the law, whether your intoxication was the cause of the injury, and whether you were the person operating the vehicle.

 What is the current Texas law about Intoxication Assault?